legal resources necessary to hold negligent facilities accountable.

 Many families have limited choices on where to place a loved one to ensure they receive the highest level of nursing care in their community.
 Sadly, many nursing homes are understaffed or lack sufficient medical professional to ensure the needs of every resident are met.

 If your loved one was injured while residing in a Leavenworth County nursing facility, the Kansas Nursing Home Law Center Attorneys can help.
 Let our team of lawyers work on your family’s behalf to ensure you receive financial compensation.
-Our compassionate law firm understands the headaches you are going through when realizing that your loved one has suffered injuries at the hands of those responsible for providing them care.Legend Healthcare Center
+Our compassionate network of attorneys understands the headaches you are going through when realizing that your loved one has suffered injuries at the hands of those responsible for providing them care.Legend Healthcare Center

 This center is a 90-certified bed Medicare and Medicaid-participating facility providing services to residents of Tonganoxie and Leavenworth County, Kansas.
 The "for profit" long-term care home is located at:

 In addition to providing 24/7 skilled nursing care, Legend Healthcare Center offers other services.
 Additional focused care includes long-term care, short-term rehab, and restorative care including physical, occupational and speech therapies.

 Federal investigators penalize nursing facilities with monetary fines and deny payment for Medicare when the nursing home had been cited for serious regulation violations.

 Within the last three years, federal investigators imposed a monetary fine against Legend Healthcare Center for $53,409 on April 13, 2017, citing substandard care.
 On April 13, 2017, Medicare denied the nursing home payment for services rendered.